-- (1) Gives effect to the additional issuance and the application of \$20.0 million of the proceeds to repurchase shares of our common stock from Metaldyne. - (2) Our credit facility is comprised of a \$150 million five and one-half year revolving credit facility and a \$260 million seven and one-half year term loan.
-As of September 29, 2002, we utilized approximately \$23.5 million of letter of credit capacity under our revolving credit facility to support certain lease obligations and our ordinary course needs.
+- (1) Our credit facility is comprised of a \$150 million five and one-half year revolving credit facility and a \$260 million seven and one-half year term loan.
+We utilized approximately \$23.5 million of letter of credit capacity under our revolving credit facility to support certain lease obligations and our ordinary course needs.
 In addition, our three-year receivables facility provides us with up to \$125 million of availability.
-Our credit facility also includes an uncommitted additional \$200 million term loan facility that we may utilize upon receipt of commitments from existing or new lenders for permitted acquisition.
-See "Description of Credit Facility" and "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources." - (3) \$352.8 million face value of the original notes, net of unamortized discount. - (4) Includes \$85.0 million aggregate principal amount of the additional notes plus the \$0.85 million premium paid in connection with the issuance of the additional notes.
+Our credit facility also includes an uncommitted additional \$200 million term loan facility that we may utilize upon receipt of commitments from existing or new lenders for permitted acquisitions.
+See "Description of Credit Facility" and "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources." - (2) \$352.8 million face value of the outstanding notes, net of unamortized discount.